jiakai-lian/Exercise/DevCafe-iOS/README.md

 4. The current layout looks good in the vertical mode.
 But in the horizontal mode, it wastes too much spaces

+5. Currently the network url and params saved into a plist file.
+In a real world scenario, it is possible to edit those data in iTunes.
+Therefore it is not secure engough to save sensitive data in plist.

 Key functionalities in this app: